Nike (mythology): Hellenistic period

 Alexander the Great (r.
 336-323 BC) made use of Nike as a symbol of state power and military strength.
 A standing Nike holding a wreath in her right hand was shown on the reverse of gold staters issued by Alexander.
 This same coin image, with slight modifications, was repeatedly used in Magna Graecia and Asia Minor until the beginning of the Roman Imperial period.
 Alexander's successor Diadochi, used this same image only briefly before introducing new motifs.
 For example, on coins (and gems), a diminutive Nike stands on the hand of an enthroned Zeus or Athena.

 Nike crowning a victorious Athena, Gigantomachy frieze from the Pergamon Altar, Berlin.

 Several examples, from as early as the third century BC, depict Nike striding forward on the prow of a ship, perhaps reflecting the increasing importance of naval battles during the wars between the Diadochi.
 Coins of the Macedonian king Demetrios Poliorketes (r.
 301-285), depict such a striding Nike blowing into a military trumpet (salpinx).
 The Nike of Samothrace ("Winged victory"), a masterpiece of Hellenistic sculpture, also shows such a Nike on the prow of a warship.
 It was set up, in the Sanctuary of the Great Gods on the island of Samothrace, probably as a dedication after a naval victory.

-Nike is depicted on the second-century BC Pergamon Altar alongside Athena in the Gigantomachy, the warof the gods against the Giants.
+Nike is depicted on the second-century BC Pergamon Altar alongside Athena in the Gigantomachy, the war of the gods against the Giants.
 On the right side of the East frieze, Athena grabs a winged Giant (usually identified as Alcyoneus) by the hair.
 Below and to the right of Athena, the giant's mother Gaia rises from the ground, touching Athena's robe in supplication.
 Above Gaia, a winged Nike flies in to crown the victorious Athena.